oskariorg/oskari-server/MigrationGuide.md

 Also class packages have been changed a bit so manual updates is required for server-extensions referencing PermissionService.

-- fi.nls.oskari.map.data.domain.OskariLayerResource is now org.oskari.permissions.model.OskariLayerResource
 - fi.nls.oskari.permission.domain.Permission is now org.oskari.permissions.model.Permission
 - fi.nls.oskari.permission.domain.Resource is now org.oskari.permissions.model.Resource
+- fi.nls.oskari.map.data.domain.OskariLayerResource is now org.oskari.permissions.model.OskariLayerResource and is now deprecated.

 See https://github.com/nls-oskari/kartta.paikkatietoikkuna.fi/pull/102 for example and https://github.com/oskariorg/oskari-server/pull/271 for details about the change.

+OskariLayerResource has been deprecated since it now longer serves any purpose.
+The mapping of layer permissions mapping has been changed from type+url+name to use the layer id.

 ## 1.52.0